Mobility Provider of the Year

-This award recognises the efforts of the car rental sector to offer lower CO₂ models and incorporate a robust environmental policy into its present and future operations.
+This award recognises efforts to offer lower CO₂ models and incorporate a robust environmental policy into present and future operations.

 In 2013, Northgate Vehicle Hire began its latest phase of growth but this was organic.
 In just over 12 months, 10 branches were opened in the Greater London area alone.
 With over 70 branches and 50 workshops nationwide to support fleet customers, downtime through breakdowns, maintenance and repairs is kept to a minimum.

 Northgate designed a flexible van hire solution for previous GreenFleet Award winner Gateshead Council, helping it replace large-scale capital expenditure with predictable weekly costs.
 It enables the council to flex the number of vans on hire to meet peaks in seasonal demands.
 Northgate’s vehicle tracking and telematics software provides powerful real-time information from a simple, intuitive user interface, and by offering the council the ability to tailor its choice of vans, the acquisition process was simplified.
 Northgate is committed to ensuring no one van is out of action for more than two hours without repair or replacement.
 The council extended its fleet of Northgate hire vehicles from 108 to 267.

 In 2017, Europcar has focused on giving public and private sector organisations greater choice when it comes to finding the right mobility solution for each journey.
 Current fleet analysis shows that 55% of vehicles are considered low emission at less than 120 g/km and 12% of these vehicles have a CO2 emission of less than 100 g/km.
 On average Car CO2 values on fleet has reduced to 116g/km.
 Furthermore, Europcar has committed to moving its fleet to 5% electric by 2020.